 How fast does acupuncture work?

-With nearly 20 years of experience, Deborah has learned to deal with most scenarios.
+With over 30 years of combined experience, Deborah and Laura have learned to deal with most scenarios.
 It may be necessary to do a few treatments or a series of treatments, based on the condition and the length of time it has existed.
 A treatment plan will be discussed during the first session and readdressed as needed.
 Depending on the type of treatment received, you may feel some muscle soreness.
 Other sensations: Almost always there is a deep sense of inner peace and relaxation.
 You may feel relaxed and even sleepy or energized.
 Deborah often ends sessions with hot stone meridian therapy to further relax muscles, restore energy and blood flow, increase range of motion, stimulate chakras and acupoints and to create an overall sense of well-being.
 “And it feels wonderful!” she says.
+Laura often integrates the use of essential oils during her sessions facilitating extraordinary shifts in body-mind-soul.

-“A large portion of my clientele is made up of athletes of all kinds,” says Deborah.
-“I regularly work with triathletes, Iron Men/Women, and marathon runners, particularly while they are in training or if they are injured.”
-Deborah specializes in Myofascial Release Techniques (including Trigger Point Release) that help relieve pain, release spasmed muscles, decompress joints, increase range of motion and profoundly improve athletic performance.
+“A large portion of our clientele is made up of athletes of all kinds,” says Deborah. “we regularly work with triathletes, Iron Men/Women, and marathon runners, particularly while they are in training or if they are injured.”
+Deborah and Laura specialize in Myofascial Release Techniques (including Trigger Point Release) that help relieve pain, release spasmed muscles, decompress joints, increase range of motion and profoundly improve athletic performance.
 So you get the best of both worlds!
-Deborah works regularly with conditions related to knees, hips, ankles, feet, shoulders, backs, hamstrings and IT bands—all the places those of us who use our bodies in extreme ways can potentially encounter problems.
+Deborah and Laura work regularly with conditions related to knees, hips, ankles, feet, shoulders, backs, hamstrings and IT bands—all the places those of us who use our bodies in extreme ways can potentially encounter problems.

 “In my experience, I find that Acupuncture can be the one single factor enabling an injured athlete to resume their training and participate in their competition when they otherwise would not be able.”
 Acupuncture also works very well with other therapies such as Physical Therapy, often speeding up the time someone needs to be in Physical Therapy altogether.